 With the high-contact coring method, you get a lot more DNA in the sample to show what's present throughout the entire GI system.

 More DNA means a more comprehensive and accurate picture of your microbiome.
-With whole genome sequencing, the DNA is read more accurately to the sub-species and strain levels with far less false positives than the old technology.
+With whole-genome sequencing, the DNA is read more accurately to the sub-species and strain levels with far fewer false positives than the old technology.